artluai/spoolcast/RENDER_RULES.md

 Disallowed by default:
 - global gradient overlays
 - decorative darkening layers that are not explicitly needed
+- any effect applied on top of preprocessor frames

 ## Preview-Data Rules

 Preview-data generation must:
 - read from the current shot list
+- read from the current session config
+- read from the current scene manifest
-- read from current validated asset data
+- read from the current preprocessor frame folders
 - export only the layers allowed by the current system

 Current rule:
-- preview data must contain background-only beats
+- preview data must contain one-chunk-per-entry with frame sequence references
+- no foreground layer entries

 ## Render Commands